 diplopia, eye pain

-fast or slow heart beat
+fast, slow or irregular heart beat

-malaise, Pain, chills
+malaise, pain, chills

 blood urea/creatinine increase

-weight gain/weight decrease
+weight gain/weight decrease.

 Rare (may affect up to 1 in 1,000 people) side effects can include: